2013 Rugby League World Cup: Host selection

 In addition to the United Kingdom, Australia announced its intention to bid for the hosting rights, despite hosting the previous World Cup in 2008.
 The Australian Rugby League had been preparing a rival bid due to the success of the 2008 event but the business plan presented by the Rugby Football League for the UK to be the host was accepted by the RLIF at a meeting in July 2009.
 The event formed part of what was being dubbed a 'Golden Decade' in British Sport.

 The UK last hosted the World Cup in 2000, with the event generally being considered unsuccessful.

 The then Prince of Wales, HRH Prince Charles welcomed representatives of all 14 nations and tournament organisers with a reception at Clarence House.

 Qualification

 There were two qualifying pools for the remaining two World Cup places; a European and an Atlantic pool, with one side from each to qualify.

-The European Qualifying group involved Italy, Lebanon, Russia and Serbia while the Atlantic Qualifying group involved Jamaica, South Africa and the USA.
+The European Qualifying group involved Italy, Lebanon, Russia and Serbia while the Atlantic Qualifying group involved Jamaica, South Africa and the United States.
 In the Atlantic Qualifiers the United States and Jamaica defeated South Africa in the opening rounds leaving the final match between the two to determine who qualified for the 2013 Rugby League World Cup.
 United States defeated Jamaica to qualify for their first ever Rugby League World Cup.